September 28, 2025 | Bryan Berk

 Do this, and you'll get ahead of 99% of web developers.

-But because you optimized yourself into a machine that others simply can't compete with.
+You'll be like a well oiled machine that they simply can't compete with.

 That is everything for this one.
 Hope you enjoyed the letter and have a fantastic rest of your day.